 Exploratory Data Analysis is extremely important to Data Analysis in the Data Science arena.
 First, EDA is used to ensure the results the Data scientists are producing are valid and applicable to any desired goals.
 Second, EDA helps the stakeholders to ensure that they are always asking the right questions.
 It also helps answer the questions about standard deviations, categorical variables, and confidence intervals.
 Finally, once EDA is complete and insights are drawn, its features can then be used for more sophisticated data analysis or modeling, including machine learning.

 Well there are primarily four types of EDA:

 Univariate Non Graphical is the most simplest form of data analysis. here it consists of just one variable.
 Being a single variable, it doesn’t deal with causes or relationships.
-Instead, the primary purpose of the univariate analysis is to describe the data and find patterns within it.
+Instead, the primary purpose of the univariate thematic analysis is to describe the data and find patterns within it.